Constraint-Generation Policy Optimization (CGPO): Nonlinear Programming for Policy Optimization in Mixed Discrete-Continuous MDPs: Preliminaries

 We also introduce a convenient notation to describe general PW functions by concatenating the expressivity classes of their constraints $\mathcal{P}_i$ and case functions $f_i$.
-For example, PWS-C describes a piecewise function on $\mathbb{R}^n$ with univariate axis-aligned constraints and constant values, while PWS-L describes a similar function but with linear values, i.e.:
+For example, PWS-C describes a piecewise function on $\mathbb{R}^n$ with simple (axis-aligned) linear constraints and constant values, while PWS-L describes a function with similar constraints but linear values.
+We can also append the number of cases $K$ to the notation, i.e. PWS1-L describes a piecewise linear function with $K = 1$ case conditions.
+More generally, for PWL, PWP or PWN, constraints could also be logical conjunctions of other simpler constraints.